Tetrafluoroborate: As an anion in inorganic and organic chemistry

-Illustrative of a fluoroborate salt is [Ni(CH3CH2OH)6](BF4)2, a kinetically labile octahedral complex, which is used as a source of Ni2+.

-Extremely reactive cations such as those derived from Ti, Zr, Hf, and Si do in fact abstract fluoride from BF_{4}^{−}, so in such cases BF_{4}^{−} is not an "innocent" anion and less coordinating anions (e.g., SbF6–, BARF–, or [Al((CF3)3CO)4]–) must be employed.
+Extremely reactive cations such as those derived from Ti, Zr, Hf, and Si do in fact abstract fluoride from BF_{4}^{−}, so in such cases BF_{4}^{−} is not an "innocent" anion and weakly coordinating anions (e.g., SbF6–, BARF–, or [Al((CF3)3CO)4]–) must be employed.
 Moreover, in other cases of ostensibly "cationic" complexes, the fluorine atom in fact acts as a bridging ligand between boron and the cationic center.
 For instance, the gold complex [μ-(DTBM-SEGPHOS)(Au–BF4)2] was found crystallographically to contain two Au–F–B bridges.